-Over the past fortnight, I’ve brought you a series of posts on streaming.
-We’ve looked at what it means to accept an Affiliate invitation from Twitch, the video games are made for playing on air along with advice for new streamers.
-I’ve also introduced you to a few bloggers who stream that are well worth following.
+Over the past fortnight, we’ve discussed streaming.
+We’ve looked at what it means to accept an Affiliate invitation from Twitch, the games are made for playing on air along with advice for new streamers.
+I’ve also introduced you to bloggers who stream that are well worth following.

 This was the lead-up to my other-half and I making a return to the Later Levels’ channel last weekend.
 After realising at the end of May that we’d stopped enjoying ourselves on stream through feeling as though we had to be constantly online, we decided to take a break for several weeks.
 It was difficult to admit it was what we needed to do back then but it turned out to be for the best: it gave us the space we needed to refocus, and the chance to think about how we want to do things going forward.